 The Crime of the Century (HBO; Crave).
 A new documentary from Alex Gibney examines Big Medicine’s role in the opioid crisis.
 With half a million deaths from overdoses this century alone, North America’s opioid epidemic is not a public health crisis that came out of nowhere.
 Two parts.

 The Upshaws (Netflix).
-Wanda Sykes and Facts of Life’s Kim Fields star in this blue collar comedy set in Indiana and getting pretty good reviews.
+Wanda Sykes, Mike Epps and Facts of Life‘s Kim Fields star in this blue collar multi-camera comedy that is set in Indiana and getting pretty good reviews.

 Hacks (HBO Max; Crave).
 Jean Smart stars as a washed-up Vegas stand-up comedian who mentors an up-and-coming comedy writer-performer played by Hannah Einbinder.
 Kaitlin Olson and Carl Clemons-Hopkins also stars in this series produced by Mike Shur (Parks & Recreation).